fabric-gateway-java/git-cheatsheet/global_macros.md

      GERRIT_BRANCH - Gerrit_branch is a jenkins environment variable contains the branch name to build against GERRIT_REFSPEC - RefSpec number ex: refs/changes/32/30032/1 (default: blank)

-     when manually building the job replace the GERRIT_REFSPEC parameter with the Gerrit patchset reference number of the patch
+     When manually building the job, replace the GERRIT_REFSPEC parameter with the Gerrit patchset reference number of the patch.
+You can specify the GERRIT_BRANCH to test specific changes
-     you would like to test and GERRIT_BRANCH with the branch you would like perform tests on.

  ## Wrappers